 Thermo-formable boot liners (which are heated in a convection oven or with hot air, then placed in your boot and buckled up to mold to your foot) are highly desirable both for lightness and comfort; they can easily lighten the weight of a pair of boots by over a pound.
 Switching from stock to aftermarket liners is common among experienced skiers, and can completely transform both the fit and skiing properties of a boot - keep in mind that the style of liner also affects performance, with overlap liners generally providing more responsive ski performance and tongue liners generally better skinning flexibility.

-As with any form of non-conforming plastic footwear, problems with protruding bony areas are best addressed by a professional boot fitter - it's not a cheap solution, but a good fitting boot with a custom footbed can do wonders for your skiing, not to mention your disposition.
+As with any form of non-conforming plastic footwear, problems with protruding bony areas are best addressed by a professional boot fitter - a good fitting boot with a custom footbed can do wonders for your skiing, not to mention your disposition.
 Prevailing wisdom has it that you should always buy the boot that fits best, and there is some logic to this.
 If you can find a boot that fits well (after baking the liner) and it happens to ski and skin well for you, so much the better.
-The flip side of the coin is that a good bootfitter can make almost any boot fit almost any foot, as well as adjust flex profiles and stance problems - many longtime skiers prefer to shop for a boot that has the flex pattern and features they want, even if it kills them in the shop, and take it immediately to their favorite bootfitter before skiing it.
+The flip side of the coin is that a good bootfitter can make almost any boot fit almost any foot, and you have fewer fit options in touring boots than in alpine boots - many longtime skiers prefer to shop for a boot that has the flex pattern, weight and features they want, even if there are initial fit issues, and take it immediately to their favorite bootfitter before skiing it.